Profile profile for NicklesS

 B.A., History, Cornell University

-- Within These Walls, updating exhibition for 2016
+- Within These Walls, updating exhibition

 - Evaluation of post-1945 home and family life collections at NMAH, 2004

 - Korean Adoption: An American Family Story, 2003, curator of exhibit, original research and collecting project.

 - Within These Walls, opened 2001, co-curator

 - History in a Vacuum, 1999-2000, co-curator

 - US Book and Exhibition Review Editor, Home Cultures: The Journal of Architecture, Design and Domestic Space